Salsa Al Pomodoro – Tomato sauce

 Scald the tomatoes in boiling water.
 Cool, peel, seed, and either dice or crush them.
 Wash and chop the basil leaves.

 The sauce is now ready to be used.
-If fresh tomatoes are not available, canned peeled tomatoes may be used, provided they are of good quality.
+If fresh tomatoes are not available, canned peeled tomatoes may be used, provided good quality.
 If the tomatoes are not very ripe, add a small carrot, finely diced, to the soffritto.
 It will help to tone down the acidity of the unripe tomatoes.

 You can use this base sauce as a condiment for pasta or all preparations requiring tomato sauce.

 You can pass it through a fine sieve to achieve a creamy consistency.